b4n/geany-plugin.mk/README.md

 `geany-plugin.mk` provides (experimental) easy Make support for building standalone Geany plugins.
-This does not aim at being as powerful as can be "real" build systems like Autotools, CMake or other, but intent to be simple, powerful enough and very easy to setup.
+This does not aim at being as powerful as can be "real" build systems like Autotools, CMake or others, but intent to be simple, powerful enough and very easy to setup.

 One particular thing it intentionally  doesn't support is the